Added to the “official” men’s wardrobe by King Charles II of England on the 7th October 1666, waistcoats obviously have their own “official” rules.

 Legend has it that Edward VII from the early 1900s (glutton that he was) had to leave his lowest button undone to accommodate his belly.
 Not wanting to cause a scene in the court, the rest of the gents unbuttoned their last button, and now it’s a thing.

-Being the addition to the suit, waistcoats can be an accessory as much as a garment.
 It’s generally acceptable to have a flashy waistcoat back, even with an extremely conservative suit.
 Since the front of the waistcoat is conservative, you’ll only see the back when you remove your jacket, by which time (and by which action) the party is definitely on, so crazy can pass.

 —Intro, 10 things you should know– Brief History of Suits – The Trouser’s Fit – The Jacket’s Fit – The Waistcoat’s Fit – The Shirt’s Fit — Off the Peg Suits – Made to Measure Suits – Bespoke Suits – Some Suit Mistakes –